kottans/frontend/test09.md

 [![ghit.me](https://ghit.me/badge.svg?repo=Kottans/frontend)](https://ghit.me/repo/Kottans/frontend)

-If you honestly finished all the previous steps than go ahead and share it with others - send a message in gitter channel with the link to you repo and "@/all" tag and the words "Website Performance Optimization - finished".
+If you honestly finished all the previous steps than go ahead and share it with others - send a message in gitter channel with the link to your repo and "@/all" tag and the words "Website Performance Optimization - finished".

 [Website Performance Optimization](https://www.udacity.com/course/ud884)